Esri/arcgis-pro-sdk-community-samples/Framework/DynamicMenu/DynamicMenu (C#).md

  4. Open a map view.
 The map should contain a few feature layers.
  5. Click on the Add-In tab on the ribbon.
  5. Within this tab there is a Display Dynamic Menu tool.
 Click it to activate the tool.
- 6. In the map click and drag a box around the features you want to display in a dynamic menu.
+ 6. In the map click a point around which you want to identify features and display them in a dynamic menu.
  7. A dynamic menu with the OIds of the features selected will display.
  8. Click one of the items in the menu.
-You will see the feature flash on the map.
+You will see the feature flash on the map and their attributes will be displayed in a pop-up.
 ![UI](Screenshots/DynamicMenu.png)